Rays beat White Sox 8-4; McHugh earns first save

 Patiño allowed five hits, including Seby Zavala’s fifth homer in the third.
 He struck out five and walked one.

+“We all understood they are leading their division, and I like facing teams like that,” Patiño said.
+“It helps me focus.”

 The 34-year-old McHugh retired each of his five batters in his 237th big league appearance.
+It was the 17th straight appearance in which McHugh has not given up an earned run.

 TRAINER’S ROOM